hiennguyenmm/amazon_shorts_price_eda/README.md

-This project purpose is to give an overview about the price range and sellers' selling performance on Amazon on item booty shorts
+This project purpose is to support my business idea bout selling booty shorts on Amazon
+We will try to have an overview of market price and buying demand on the website

 **Goal**
 1. Extract data from Amazon